Luscha/EthernityDB/README.md

 cstring	::=	(byte*) "\x00"	         Zero or more modified UTF-8 encoded characters followed by '\x00'.
 The (byte*) MUST NOT contain '\x00', hence it is not full UTF-8.
 </code></pre>

+The driver will also use some reserved byte to identify logical operation over the SELECT closure.

 The AND operation is identified simply with a " , " that simply separates the keys of the closure (or the keys in a OR statement).